Fuel dock is currently closed - we do not have gas or diesel

 Transient Power or Sail boaters are welcome to visit our 5 Star destination and enjoy the fantastic views and protected dockage.
 Our marina is located on the west shore of New Haven harbor and our floating docks with power and water offer a great place to stay while enjoying our Clubhouse and local New Haven attractions.
 Our marina offers fuel dock w/ diesel and Gas (Valtec), clean and modern bathroom and shower facilities along with coin operated laundry.
 Come with an appetite and satisfy you tastebuds with the delicious foods served at either of the two on-site restaurants, Shell and Bones and City Point Kitchen.
 If you prefer to cook your own outdoor BBQ stations are available.

-With just a short cab ride you can enjoy many of New Haven's well known landmarks: Walk the campus of Yale University, Visit amazing museums like The Peabody and after all that when your appetite calls Visit a few of New Havens gems...
+With just a short cab or Uber ride you can enjoy many of New Haven's well known landmarks: Walk the campus of Yale University, Visit amazing museums like The Peabody and after all that when your appetite calls Visit a few of New Havens gems...
 Try the "Original Hamburger" at Louie's Lunch, or feast on the best pizza in the USA or as the Locals call it Apizza (pronounce : AH-BEETZ)!
 Frank Pepe's and Sally's on Wooster Street & Modern Pizza on State Street.
-We encourage interested Transient boaters to contact the Club Office at least one week in advance of your planned arrival.
-In addition to our floating docks we have numerous moorings available just outside of our sea wall entrance.
+We encourage interested transient boaters to contact the Club Office at two days in advance of your planned arrival.
+In addition to our floating docks we have a newly renovated mooring field available just outside of our sea wall entrance.
+PYC installed all new Helix Mooring Systems in 2020 for piece of mind when staying one night multiple nights or long term stays, you can rest easy knowing your vessel and equipment are safe.

 We had a great stay at the YC.
 Since they don't have marina staff available on the radio, we messaged them early to find out more details about our slip.
 In the end we docked at the fuel dock (easy bow-in port-side dock) and went to the bar of the yacht club to get the slip detail and key to the gate.
 On their website they have a good picture of the docks layout so you can plan easily.
 Yacht club members are really nice and helpful.
 I can't comment on the facilities because we use the head/shower of our sailboat.